Interpause/auto-sd-paint-ext/README.md

 ## UI Changelog

+### 2022-11-08

+- Inpainting is finally 100% fixed!
+No more weird borders.
+Blur works properly.
+- Inpainting Full Resolution and Mask Blur were deemed obsolete and removed.
+  - See <https://github.com/Interpause/auto-sd-paint-ext/wiki/Usage-Guide#inpainting> on better ways to do so.

 ### 2022-10-31

 - Moved base size/max size & some other quick config options based on user feedback.